pushpad/pushpad-php/README.md

-# Pushpad: web push notifications
+# Pushpad: real push notifications for websites

-Add web push notifications to your web app using third-party service [Pushpad](https://pushpad.xyz).
+Add native push notifications to your web app using [Pushpad](https://pushpad.xyz).

+Features:

+- notifications are delivered even when the user is not on your website
+- users don't need to install any app or plugin
+- you can target specific users or send bulk notifications

 Currently push notifications work on the following browsers:

 - Chrome (Desktop and Android)
 - Firefox (44+)
 - Safari

-Features:

-- users don't need to install any app or plugin
-- notifications are delivered even when the user is not on your website
-- you can target specific users or send bulk notifications

 ## Installation